Plke/Plke/README.md

 I am currently pursuing my M.S. in Computer Science at the College of Computer Science, Sichuan University.
 I received my B.E. in Artificial Intelligence from the same college.
 My academic training focuses on machine learning, multimodal representation learning.

-I am particularly interested in building **robust, efficient, and interpretable multimodal systems**, with applications in cross-modal retrieval and vision-language understanding.

 ---

 # Publications